MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 ### Edit activity

-After reviewing the activity suggestion, you identify that the activity suggestion does not belong to the assigned **Regarding** entity.
+After reviewing the activity suggestion, you identify that the activity suggestion doesn't belong to the assigned **Regarding** entity.
 You can change regarding entity by selecting the appropriate entity for which the activity belongs.
 Follow these steps:

 1. Sign in to Dynamics 365 Sales Hub app.

-2. From the site map, select **Auto capture (preview)** > **Activity suggestions**.
+2. From the site map, select ***AutoCapture Preview** > **Activity suggestions**.

     A list of available activities displays.

     > [!div class="mx-imgBorder"]
     > ![Activity suggestion grid view](media/auto-capture-premium-activity-suggestion-grid-view.png "Activity suggestion grid view")

 3. Select an activity suggestion.
-In this example, we are selecting an email from **Phyllis Reid** that is related to **Printers and Paper clips**.
+In this example, we're selecting an email from **Phyllis Reid** that is related to **Printers and Paper clips**.

     > [!div class="mx-imgBorder"]
     > ![Select an activity](media/auto-capture-premium-select-activity-suggestion.png "Select an activity")

 4. Select **Edit and save**.
 A dialog opens to select the new regarding entity.

 5. Use the **Regarding** lookup entity to select a regarding entity for the activity suggestion.
-In this example, we are selecting **Computer Appliances** regarding.
+In this example, we're selecting **Jim Glynn** regarding.

     > [!div class="mx-imgBorder"]
     > ![Edit activity suggestion on timeline](media/auto-capture-premium-edit-activity-suggestion-timeline.png "Edit activity suggestion on timeline")